-Students living in on-campus housing can pick up their room keys from the Housing Office in Port-Sky Café on their arrival day between 8:30 a.m.–5:00 p.m.
-If you are checking in after 5:00 p.m., please get in touch with Student Affairs at [email protected].
+Students living in on-campus housing can pick up their room keys from the Office of Housing and Food Services, located in the Port-Sky Café, on Tuesday or Wednesday, August 15-16, from 8:30 a.m.–5:00 p.m.

 Students living in off-campus housing need to contact their individual landlords regarding the date they may move into their housing facility.

 If you need a letter confirming your participation in the New Student Orientation program for your off-campus landlord (if needed for early move-in), please get in touch with the Office of Student Affairs.